Kanchenjunga Base Camp Trekking - 24 Days

 • Get Travel Insurance: It is essential to purchase travel insurance that covers emergency medical care and evacuation in the event of an emergency.

-Whom is Kanchenjunga Base Camp Trekking for? how difficult is the kanchenjunga trek?
+Whom is Kanchenjunga Base Camp Trekking for?
+How difficult is the Kanchenjunga trek?

 The journey to Kanchenjunga is difficult as it demands a high degree of fitness and endurance.
 The journey entails lengthy days of climbing, crossing high mountain passes, and travelling across harsh terrain.
 As a result, it is not suitable for everyone.

-This journey is appropriate for experienced hikers who have completed similar treks in the past and are familiar with high altitude trekking.
+This journey is appropriate for experienced hikers who have completed similar treks in the past and are familiar with high-altitude trekking.
 If you are a beginner or inexperienced trekker, it is best to start with shorter and less difficult treks before heading for this trek.

 It is also essential to speak with a doctor before embarking on the journey to confirm that you are physically able to do so and to obtain any necessary vaccinations.